Skip to content

 Tax Advantages Of Married Filing Jointly

-It’s important to realize that the government gives significantly more financial incentives for married couples.
-As such, the benefits to filing jointly are practically endless.
+It's important to realize that the government gives significantly more financial incentives for married couples.
+As such, the benefits of filing jointly are practically endless.

 Here are the main tax benefits of filing jointly:

-• Allowed to write off student loan interest for your spouse
+• Student loan interest deduction: Allowed to write off student loan interest for your spouse.

-• Have lower income tax brackets for same amount of earned income as MFS
+• Lower tax brackets: Have lower income tax brackets for the same amount of earned income as MFS.

 Tax Disadvantages Of Married Filing Separately